 Whether you’re using open-cell spray foam insulation or other types, the right cutting technique ensures a perfect fit and contributes to the overall effectiveness of your insulation project.

-Cutting foam insulation and padding with a cutting-foam method is the most risky way.
+The most risky method for cutting foam insulation and padding is using a cutting instrument.
 As a result, you must select a cutting instrument with utmost caution and follow the methods outlined above.